srk-ullagallu/notes/running/rk8s.md

 k8s ---> docker bin ---> docker service ---> containerd

-Later they remove docker as runtime they, docker is not reuired to run containers containerd is enough why do we need to maintain complete docker ecosystem that's why they remove docker from k8s eco- system
+Later they remove docker as runtime they, docker is not required to run containers containerd is enough why do we need to maintain complete docker ecosystem that's why they remove docker from k8s eco- system

 container is a just a process core feature of linux they just done the isolation